nickduck1/RWP/README.md

 - Integrate the real server (not tserver.py), with the core (RRKDHT.py).

 Interrupted integration, Because Ive made a big mistake.
 (Easy fix, But working on it.
 May take time!)
+Broblem fixed, But the new implementation still has some bugs.
+So I'm still proof-testing it!!

 Note:
 It may take a while to be ready for real use (production), Because i have studies and AI is not that good in helping.